emailx

 What Is Martyn’s Law?

-• Implementing emergency response plans
+• Developing and maintaining emergency response plans

-• Training staff in protective security awareness
+• Providing protective security awareness training for staff

 • Installing or upgrading physical security measures where appropriate